 Head of the household

-If the man and woman are from different races, religions or regions, it will create problems for the couple.
+If the man and woman are from different races, religions, or regions, it will create problems for the couple.
 How would they raise their children?
 What religion would they follow?
-Will the society look down upon them?
+Will, society looks down upon them?
 How would they celebrate their festivities or bury their dead?
 How will they handle divorce and their Children?
 It is still a problem with many societies but not in the United States and Canada, we have figured it out.
-There is a load of wisdom in Quran, Prophet’s nurturer and uncle did not become a Muslim and died as a Quraish, it is God’s design to set an example of learning to live and care for each other despite different religions.
+There is a load of wisdom in the Quran, Prophet’s nurturer and uncle did not become a Muslim and died as a Quraish, it is God’s design to set an example of learning to love and care for each other despite different religions.
 Prophet married Maria and Safia, Christian and Jewish women respectively, and he did not compel them to become Muslims either.

-Dr. Gail Saltz, New York based psychiatrists and author of “The Power of Different” writes, “In every marriage, there are plenty of issues that can divide couples, from differing cultures and religions to their stance on children, money and sex.”
+Dr. Gail Saltz, New York-based psychiatrist and author of “The Power of Different” writes, “In every marriage, there are plenty of issues that can divide couples, from differing cultures and religions to their stance on children, money, and sex.”

 Gwendolyn Seidman, associate professor of psychology at Albright College in Pennsylvania, adds that two individuals from different social strata will potentially face conflicts.
 “This could create conflicts where one partner thinks the other is not ambitious enough or one partner disapproves of the other’s scheming,”

 “So if one partner is conservative and the other is liberal, but neither is particularly politically active, this difference is less likely to be a problem than if both partners are strong partisans.”